 Several schools offer online courses in civil engineering technology, but lab requirements mean these programs cannot be completed entirely through distance learning.
 Some programs offer just a few courses online, while others are in a hybrid format that combines online and on-campus requirements.
-In online courses, students can usually access lessons and course materials as their schedules permit, within established deadlines.
+When taking online courses, students need to have access to particular software programs, including a word processor, Adobe Acrobat Reader and Java.

-Applicants need a high school education, and courses in mathematics, computer use and science would be useful, but are not required.
+Applicants need a high school education, and courses in mathematics, computer use and science are likely to be useful, but are not required.
 The civil engineering technology program requires students to study the fundamentals of engineering and construction.
 Courses may cover topics such as fluid mechanics, hydraulics, highway engineering and the properties of soils.

 Although there are no specific prerequisites for this degree program, enrollees should have a firm grasp of math and science.
 Programs related to civil engineering include construction technology, construction management and environmental engineering.

 Students can earn their degree in as little as two years.
 Although few courses are available online, some schools offer introductory courses and courses that don't have hands-on components via distance learning.
 Typically, to complete the online courses, participants log onto web-based educational servers, such as Blackboard or Angel, where they view assignments, watch lectures and participate in web-based classroom discussions.
 They can complete the courses on their own schedule, but regular due dates and assignments keep them from falling behind.